google/go-jsonnet/dump/README.md

 # Project Status
 * UnsafePointer is not supported yet
-* cyclic pointer is not supported yet
+* Cycles in the object graph are not supported yet

 # Implementation Notes

-## Aliase
+## Aliasing

-Primitive pointer and reused pointer will be aliased.
+Aliases to primitives and structs will be preserved in the objects described by the generated code.

 ### Primitive pointers
 ```go